Shingles and Post Herpetic Neuralgia

 The symptoms of PHN are usually limited to the area of the skin where the shingles rash appeared.
 However, pain may extend beyond the areas of the original rash.

 Though a rash and blisters are symptomatic of shingles, an outbreak may begin without them, so it is important to recognize the other signs and symptoms that accompany the rash.
-Unfortunately, these symptoms mimic the flu – fever, headache, chills or nausea.
-But other clues can include itching, numbness, tingling, burning pain, or shooting pain on one side of the body or face.
-The rash and blisters of shingles almost always occur on just one side of the body, and typically involve the torso, waistline, face, buttocks, arms, or legs.
+Unfortunately, these symptoms mimic the flu – fever, headache, chills, or nausea.
+Other clues can include itching, numbness, tingling, burning pain, or shooting pain on one side of the body or face.
+The rash and blisters of shingles almost always occur on just one side of the body and typically involve the torso, waistline, face, buttocks, arms, or legs.

-PHN may last for months, and even years, after the shingles rash has healed.
-The pain from PHN can have a devastating affect on a person’s life.
+PHN may last for months and even years after the shingles rash has healed.
+The pain from PHN can have a devastating effect on a person’s life.
 In some cases, the pain is so severe that all normal daily activity is affected for months, and social isolation can occur.
 The pain experienced affects every part of a person’s life, and a complete preoccupation with the pain can occur.
 People with PHN may have trouble sleeping; they may not be able to find a comfortable position sitting, lying down, or even walking around; and they may not want to eat.

 Persistent PHN can result in physical, social, and work-related disability.
 People with PHN may know that their pain will lessen and eventually disappear with time; however, this condition may be accompanied by intense frustration, distress, irritability, and depression.

 The key to treating shingles and PHN is to intervene early.
 Both conditions can be treated with oral and topical medications.
-But most oral medications can cause significant sedation and dizziness, which is a concern in the elderly population.
+However, most oral medications can cause significant sedation and dizziness, which is a concern in the elderly population.
 Nerve blocks and epidural steroid injections have been used for many years to treat difficult PHN cases.
-But there has been recent interest in using these injections to treat active shingles cases – not only to reduce the pain of shingles, but also to reduce the risk of developing PHN down the road.
+However, there has been recent interest in using these injections to treat active shingles cases – not only to reduce the pain of shingles but also to reduce the risk of developing PHN down the road.